nixxo/rust-lang-book-it/src/ch21-02-multithreaded.md

-## Turning Our Single-Threaded Server into a Multithreaded Server
+## From Single-Threaded to Multithreaded Server

 Right now, the server will process each request in turn, meaning it won’t process a second connection until the first is finished processing.
 If the